zipkinlab/Policies/General Lab Guidelines.md

 2. ***Ability to accept criticism*** and consider other points of view, and integrate these criticisms/viewpoints into your research process

 It is a good idea to become very familiar with the literature in your field and spend time learning to code efficiently and effectively.
-As a graduate student and post doc, you have a unique chance to explore new ideas and pursue topics that interest you.
+As a graduate student and postdoc, you have a unique chance to explore new ideas and pursue topics that interest you.
 I encourage you to take advantage of this time, to deeply consider what motivates you, and to pursue new opportunities as they become available.

 ## Our one-on-one meetings